LArbys/ubv4/models/001/README.md

 Also, how to get all three planes involved?
 Could try training them separately, then fine-tuning a FC layer that concats the features from the three planes.
-Is the quick size reduction of the image be hurting recognition?
+Is the quick size reduction of the image (cutting image in half in first three convolutional layers) hurting recognition?